 I wish!
-I make a nice living, but I wouldn’t say it is “a lot,” especially after paying website and travel expenses, an assistant, and, very recently, an editor to help make the writing better.
+I make a nice living, but I wouldn’t say it’s “a lot,” especially after paying website and travel expenses, an assistant, and, very recently, an editor to help make the writing better.
 I put up more widgets and ads to try to better cover all these expenses.

 So you just put up anything to make a buck?

 No, as I said, I only put ads up for companies I use and like.
 Every ad you see on this website is for a company I have used or have a lot of respect for.
-I am only going to recommend companies I would use myself.
-I know from emails people use many of the companies I recommend so I want to be able to vouch for every company on this website.
+I only recommend companies I would use myself.
+I know from emails that people use many of the companies I recommend, so I want to be able to vouch for every company on this website.
 I don’t think of money when I put up ads.
 I think, “Is this company useful to my readers?”
 I turn down more ads than I accept.
-If it was just about money, I would be making a lot more.
+If it were just about money, I’d be making a lot more.

 I just like reading your blog.
 If I need more information, I’ll just Google it for free.

 Great.
-I’m glad you are reading this blog and I hope I can help you travel better.
+I’m glad you’re reading this blog, and I hope I can help you travel better.
 That’s the main reason I run this site.
 But keep this in mind:

-For people like me who blog for a living, it is really hard to make money and it requires a lot of work.
+For people like me who blog for a living, it’s really hard to make money and it requires a lot of work.
 I spend more time trying to put bread on my table than I do anything else, and often it really takes away from being able to just travel and enjoy where I am.
 I’m the guy in the hostel corner doing work while everyone else is going out to the beach.
 But the money keeps me traveling and the traveling keeps this website going, which keeps you informed…for free.
 So when you think “all information should be free” and get in a huff about me putting ads up or charging for a book, you make it harder for me (and others like me) to provide all the free content that you enjoy and find useful.
-Because when no one buys the books or books with the companies don’t think they get a return on their investment, the money stops and then one day I find myself broke and having to get a cubicle job again.
-And then you suddenly find that there is no more “free” information.
+Because when no one buys the books or uses the companies, there’s no return on investment, the money stops, and then one day I find myself broke and having to get a cubicle job again.
+And then you suddenly find that there’s no more “free” information.

 The advertising does that.
 I would love it if my books funded this whole website, but they don’t.
-The ads help make up the difference, and therefore are going to stay.
+The ads help make up the difference, and therefore they’re going to stay.